add2cal/docs/src/application-manual/styles-and-templates.md

 Mind that here you can only define a custom FROM name and set your custom reply-to address.
 To define the sender email address, you need to set this up globally at the settings page.

-### Landingpage
+### Landing page

-Landingpage templates are basically additional configurations for the auto-generated landingpages for your events.
+Landing page templates are basically additional configurations for the auto-generated landing pages for your events.

-Those landingpages can be used to share your event on social media or anywhere else.
+Those landing pages can be used to share your event on social media or anywhere else.
 They also come into play, when you use our email links or proxy the Add to Calendar Button (required for analytics).
-In those cases, especially if something goes wrong (we do some pre-checks with the requested calendar provider), we show some guidance to the user - with the landingpage style.
+In those cases, especially if something goes wrong (we do some pre-checks with the requested calendar provider), we show some guidance to the user - with the landing page style.
-For the RSVP case, any communication, like DOI, the user editing his response, etc., uses this landingpage layout as well.
+For the RSVP case, any communication, like DOI, the user editing his response, etc., uses this landing page layout as well.

-As you see, there is a big chance, your users are getting in contact with your event's or RSVP's landingpage.
+As you see, there is a big chance, your users are getting in contact with your event's or RSVP's landing page.

 With a respective template, linkable to an event/group, you can customize this page.